 Multi-monitor setup often leads to multiple issues on Linux but I am not going to discuss those issues in this article.
 I have rather a positive article on multiple monitor support on Linux.

-If you are using multiple monitor, perhaps you would like to setup a different wallpaper for each monitor.
+If you are using multiple monitors, perhaps you would like to set up a different wallpaper for each monitor.
 I am not sure about other Linux distributions and desktop environments, but Ubuntu with GNOME desktop doesn’t provide this functionality on its own.

 Fret not!
-In this quick tutorial, I’ll show you how to set a different wallpaper for each monitor on Linux distributions with GNOME desktop environment.
+In this quick tutorial, I’ll show you how to set a different wallpaper for each monitor on Linux distributions.

-Setting up different wallpaper for each monitor on Ubuntu 18.04 and other Linux distributions
+Setting up a different wallpaper for each monitor on Ubuntu

 You can refer to this article to learn how to enable FlatPak support on your distribution.
-Once you have the FlatPak support enabled, just download it from FlatHub and install it.
+Once you have the FlatPak support enabled, just use this command to install it.

 Using HydraPaper for setting different background on different monitors

 Once installed, just look for HydraPaper in the application menu and start the application.
 You’ll see images from your Pictures folder here because by default the application takes images from the Pictures folder of the user.

 You can add your own folder(s) where you keep your wallpapers.
 Do note that it doesn’t find images recursively.
 If you have nested folders, it will only show images from the top folder.